CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/appengine-plugin/ae-jobs.md

 ### One-Time and Recursive Jobs

 - **One-Time Jobs**: Execute on demand via the REST API.
-- **Recursive Jobs**: Execute periodically according to a Cron expression (see [Quartz Cron Generator](https://www.freeformatter.com/cron-expression-generator-quartz.html)).
+- **Recursive Jobs**: Execute periodically according to a Cron expression.

 Classes for creating these jobs: